syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 ---
 layout: post
-title: Working with Syncfusion ListView in MVVM
+title: Working with Xamarin.Forms ListView in MVVM | Syncfusion
-description: Describes how to use Syncfusion ListView in different cases of MVVM.
+description: This topic describes about how to use Syncfusion xamarin.Forms ListView with commands, prism, event to command behaavior and different cases of MVVM.
 platform: xamarin
 control: SfListView
 documentation: ug